Check your battery rebate eligibility

 cancelNot Eligible:

-- closeBattery-only systems without solar
+- closeBattery-only systems without solar PV

-- closeDIY installations (must use accredited installer)
+- closeDIY installations (must use SAA-accredited installer)

 - closeNon-CEC-approved battery systems

-How to Apply for the Federal Battery Rebate
+How to Claim the Solar Battery Rebate

 Get a Quote